Weinstein Lawyer Donna Rotunno Says If Women Were More Like Her, They Wouldn't Get Raped

 The answer left Twohey nearly speechless, as Rotunno went on to say that acquaintance rape was something entirely different from stranger rape, and that the burden rests on women to protect themselves from assault, by, for instance, "taking mace."

-When asked if there was anything men could do to shoulder the burden of risk and responsibility , Rotunno stated that if she were a man about to engage in sexual intercourse with a woman she would "ask them to sign a consent form."
+When asked if there was anything men could do to shoulder the burden of risk and responsibility, Rotunno said that if she were a man about to engage in sexual intercourse with a woman, she would "ask them to sign a consent form."

-It's a ridiculous suggestion (Twohey, momentarily stunned into silence, asks Rotunno, "Are you serious?") that reinforces the notion that women must be hyper-vigilant in all aspects of their life — what they choose to wear, how they choose to speak — while men merely have to protect themselves against "hysterical" accusations in a world that is in increasingly "a scary place for them."
+It's a ridiculous suggestion (Twohey, momentarily stunned into silence again, asked Rotunno, "Are you serious?") that reinforces the notion that women must be hyper-vigilant in all aspects of their lives — what they choose to wear, how they choose to speak — while men merely have to protect themselves against "hysterical" accusations in a world that is increasingly "a scary place for them."

-In the face of Weinstein's attempts to reframe his narrative as a kind of "war on men," let's remember that a woman is a victim of sexual violence in America every 73 seconds, and that nearly half of all women homicide victims are killed by a current or former intimate partner.
+In the face of Weinstein's attempts to reframe his narrative as a kind of "war on men," let's remember that a woman is a victim of sexual violence in the U.S. every 73 seconds, and that nearly half of all women homicide victims are killed by a current or former intimate partner.
 So it doesn't matter what they wore, how much alcohol they consumed, or whether they decided to use a dating app.
 Violence against women is an epidemic globally.
 We don't need an edict to be "more vigilant."
 We don't need a sexual consent form.
-What we need is real advocacy for victims of sexual violence, which includes putting an end to the sexual trauma to prison pipeline, campus sexual assault policy reform, and the dismantling of a power structure that enables predators by silencing survivors.
+What we need is real advocacy for victims of sexual violence, which includes putting an end to the sexual-trauma-to-prison pipeline, instituting campus sexual assault policy reform, and dismantling the power structure that enables predators by silencing survivors.

 Advertisement